memfault/interrupt/_drafts/firmware-update-architecture.md

 are not familiar with Renode, I recommend reading [my previous blog post]() on the topic.

-Because I use `bin` rather than `elf` files as firmware images, I had to make two change to the renode configuration:
+Because we use true firmware images `.bin`'s rather than `elf` files in this post, I had to make two change to the renode configuration:
 1. I used `sysbus LoadBinary $bin 0x8000000` rather than `LoadELF` to load the firmware.